aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

 ```

-After each generation on the child chain, a critical process involves the pseudo-random number generator (PRNG), which is central to the leader selection mechanism in the HyperChain system.
+After each epoch on the child chain, a critical process involves the pseudo-random number generator (PRNG), which is central to the leader selection mechanism in the HyperChain system.
 The PRNG is seeded with specific data points to ensure a fair and unbiased selection process.
-The first of these data points is the block hash from the corresponding generation on the parent chain.
+The first of these data points is the block hash from the corresponding epoch on the parent chain.
 By using this block hash as a seed, we ensure that the leader selection process on the child chain is intrinsically linked to the state of the parent chain, thereby leveraging the security and stability of the parent chain's consensus mechanism.
-In addition to the parent chain's block hash, the PRNG is also seeded with the staking power data from the end of the previous generation on the child chain.
+In addition to the parent chain's block hash, the PRNG is also seeded with the staking power data from the end of the previous epoch on the child chain.
 This inclusion is a strategic measure designed to prevent late manipulation of staking power.
-By fixing the staking power data at the end of each generation, we establish a cutoff point that safeguards against any last-minute changes in stake distributions that could skew the leader election process.
+By fixing the staking power data at the end of each epoch, we establish a cutoff point that safeguards against any last-minute changes in stake distributions that could skew the leader election process.
 This dual-seeding approach of the PRNG — combining the parent chain's block hash and the child chain's staking power data — creates a robust and tamper-resistant mechanism for leader selection, upholding the principles of fairness and decentralization foundational to blockchain technology.

 ## Periodic Syncing
 In our proposed model for HyperChains, we introduce a novel synchronization strategy between the parent and child chains.
-This approach is characterized by a semi-lock-step movement, where the generations on the PC and CC are aligned to be approximately equal in duration, measured in wall-clock time.
+This approach is characterized by a semi-lock-step movement, where the epochs on the PC and CC are aligned to be approximately equal in duration, measured in wall-clock time.
 This synchronization method is crucial for maintaining a harmonious and efficient relationship between the two chains, ensuring that they operate in tandem while retaining a degree of independence.
 The synchronization of chain speeds between the Parent Chain (PC) and the Child Chain (CC) is crucial.
 However, there may be instances where the speeds of these chains deviate from their intended pace.
 To address this, our HyperChain system incorporates mechanisms to adjust the synchronization parameters, ensuring that the PC and CC remain effectively aligned.

-One of the key parameters in maintaining this synchronization is the 'child generation length' (CGL), which dictates how quickly the CC moves in relation to the PC.
-If we observe that the chain speeds are diverging – for instance, if the CC is processing too quickly or slowly compared to the PC – we might need to adjust CGL.
+One of the key parameters in maintaining this synchronization is the 'child epoch length' (CEL), which dictates how quickly the CC moves in relation to the PC.
+If we observe that the chain speeds are diverging – for instance, if the CC is processing too quickly or slowly compared to the PC – we might need to adjust CEL.
 Altering this parameter would effectively recalibrate the pace of the CC, bringing it back into harmony with the PC.

 Extending the duration of a generation can be a viable solution to synchronization issues.
 For example, if the CC moves too rapidly, lengthening its generation time could slow it down to match the PC's pace more closely.
 Conversely, shortening the generation time is generally less favorable, as it could lead to increased volatility and instability in the synchronization process.